Searching ...

 Cultural attractions

-West Virginia has a rich cultural heritage, with a number of museums, historic sites, and other attractions that can be enjoyed by retirees.
+Enjoy a rich cultural heritage, with several museums, historic sites, and other attractions to entertain those retiring to West Virginia.

 In terms of history, West Virginia is a significant area for military history buffs, as it was the center of the Civil War’s Western campaign.
 Visit Harper’s Ferry National Historic Park where John Brown raided the US arsenals.
-Coal country is another vital aspect to the state’s heritage, and you can see it at Beckley Exhibition Coal Mine.
+Coal country is another vital part of the state’s heritage.
+Experience mining history at Beckley Exhibition Coal Mine.

 West Virginia State Capitol

-Cultural attractions include the West Virginia State Museum, State Capitol Building and Theater, and The Greenbrier, a grand hotel and National Historic Landmark .
+Cultural activities include touring the West Virginia State Museum, State Capitol Building and Theater, and The Greenbrier, a grand hotel and National Historic Landmark.
 And don’t forget the famous Cass Scenic Railroad, which takes you on a scenic journey through West Virginia’s mountains and forests.

-The state is also known for its music and folk arts culture.
+Its music and folk arts culture is another part of the culture.
 One of the most popular musical events is Music in the Mountains in Summersville, but there are many other festivals held in other towns across the mountains.

 Health care access

-One potential downside for those looking to retire in West Virginia is health care access.
-The state ranks near last (47th out of 50) for overall health care.
+One potential downside for those looking to retire in West Virginia is healthcare access.
+The state ranks near last (47th out of 50) for overall health care, which combines outcomes, cost, and ease of access to healthcare facilities.

-West Virginia University Health System does have a strong presence, with a number of top-rated hospitals and medical centers located throughout the state.
-This can be reassuring for retirees who want to ensure they have access to quality healthcare as they age.
-The problem is access isn’t equal across the rural communities and small towns.
+West Virginia University Health System does have a strong presence, with a number of top-rated hospitals and medical centers scattered throughout the state.
+This can reassure retirees who want to know they have access to good-quality healthcare as they age.
+The problem is access to quality healthcare isn’t equal across the rural communities and small towns.
+Larger cities will have more healthcare facilities than rural communities.
 The state also ranked last for its public health programs.
+Those who opt to live in small towns or back in the mountains may find themselves with limited healthcare options are they age in place.
+The longer time to reach services also increases the cost of medical expenses.

 Limited job opportunities